isabella232/www-chapter-vina-del-mar/tab_eventos.md

 ---
-title: Events
+title: Eventos
 layout: null
 tab:true
 order: 1
-tags: events-tag
+tags: eventos-tag
 ---

-## Events
+## Eventos
 *' Participation*' OWASP Foundation (Overview Slides) is a professional association of global members and is open to anyone interested in learning more about software security.
 Local chapters are run